Ozma777/OZslashem/README.md

 (they spit acid also so it kind of makes up temporarily for the non-training weapons skill thing. or a chaotic Droven jedi pick chaotic then Drow (otherwise lowercase d is always doppleganger).

-I think ratling race and maybe giant race are unable to do sokoban properly (on the old prebuilt)...
+(edit: I just played sokoban with a ratling healer and it IS fixed on the prebuilt) (disregard next part I only leave it in as "history") I think ratling race and maybe giant race are unable to do sokoban properly (on the old prebuilt)...fixed
-Ratlings chew through all boulders and Giants can move onto them if you make a mistake.
-Might have been fixed already for that version (edit: I just played sokoban with a ratling healer and it IS fixed on the prebuilt)

-Drakelings can NOT advance weapons skills, AT_WEAP was stupidly (by me) not a part of the draklings attack in monst.c (also fixed).
+Drakelings can NOT advance weapons skills, AT_WEAP was stupidly (by me) not a part of the draklings attack in monst.c.
+(also fixed on new version when it actually will build).
 Eventually I want to take mana away for spitting acid (drakling) and musicalize spells (bard) when I figure out how. ungenomold/clockwork automaton/incantifier are just simple humans they don't work yet but might work when my new source finally builds. null race eventually will have NO starting EQ (when I figure out how to do that), but can walk through walls.